Resolution Island (Nunavut)

-Resolution Island is one of the many uninhabited Canadian Arctic islands in Qikiqtaaluk Region, Nunavut.
-It is a Baffin Island offshore island located in Davis Strait.
+Resolution Island is one of the many uninhabited Canadian Arctic islands in the Qikiqtaaluk Region, Nunavut.
+It lies offshore of Baffin Island the Davis Strait.
 It has an area of 1015 km2.
-The Lower Savage Islands lie between Resolution Island and Baffin Island, while Graves Strait separates Resolution Island from the more northern Edgell Island.
+The Lower Savage Islands lie between Resolution Island and Baffin Island, while the Graves Strait separates Resolution Island from the more northern Edgell Island.

 History

 English explorer Martin Frobisher landed on the island on July 28, 1576, while on a voyage to discover the fabled Northwest Passage.
-However it appears to have been named Resolution in 1612 by Sir Thomas Button, after his own ship, the Resolution.
+However, it appears to have been named Resolution in 1612 by Sir Thomas Button, after his own ship, the Resolution.

-The island was home to an American military base, now CFS Resolution Island, that became operational in 1954 as part of the Distant Early Warning (DEW) line.
+The island was home to an American military base, now CFS Resolution Island, that became operational in 1954 as part of the Distant Early Warning Line (DEW).
 The base was vacated in 1973 and turned over to the Canadian government in 1974.